qur786/react-native-currency-converter/README.md

 - **Flag Display:** Shows corresponding country flags using Unicode icons alongside currency names.
 - **Caching with SQLite:** Implements caching of exchange data using [react-native-sqlite-storage](https://www.npmjs.com/package/react-native-sqlite-storage) to reduce network interactions, enabling faster calculations and avoiding unnecessary API requests.
 - **Fallback Exchange Data:** Utilizes a JSON file as a fallback for exchange data when the SQLite DB has no prior data or when the Fixer API is inaccessible due to reasons such as API limit exhaustion.
+- **Offline Page with SVG:** Added a visually appealing UI for the offline page using the `react-native-svg` package.
+- **Interchange Base and Conversion Currencies:** Now you can easily switch between two already selected currencies to view the conversion rate and convert amounts between them.

 ## Installation